Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_logout.md

 nav_title: Logout
 ---

+The logout functionality is mostly useful together with the [session authentication](/hub/kong-inc/openid-connect/how-to/authentication/session/) that is mostly useful with the [authorization code flow](/hub/kong-inc/openid-connect/how-to/authentication/authorization-code-flow/).

+As part of the logout, the OpenID Connect plugin implements several features:

+- Session invalidation
+- Token revocation
+- Relying party (RP) initiated logout

 ## Prerequisites

 {% include_cached /md/plugins-hub/oidc-prereqs.md %}

-## Logout

-The logout functionality is mostly useful together with the [session authentication](/hub/kong-inc/openid-connect/how-to/authentication/session/) that is mostly useful with the [authorization code flow](/hub/kong-inc/openid-connect/how-to/authentication/authorization-code-flow/).

-As part of the logout, the OpenID Connect plugin implements several features:

-- session invalidation
-- token revocation
-- relying party (RP) initiated logout
+## Set up logout with OIDC

 Let's patch the OpenID Connect plugin to provide the logout functionality: